khoirmuhammad/DateTimeZone/README.md

 ##Here are 2 ways to deal with these issues
 ### A. Storing Epoch Time / Timestamps
 We will get milliseconds value from 1 Januari 1970 00:00:00 - Datetime.UtcNow.
-After that we will insert the milliseconds value into long data type
+After that we will insert the milliseconds value into long data type.
+In other word the data stored in database is based on UTC time

 ```
 long utcStoreMilliseconds = DateTimeOffset.UtcNow.ToUnixTimeMilliseconds();